 Chimanuka family is led by a dominant silverback called Chimanuka.
 This family comprises of 36 members which include 17 females and 18 infants aged 6 months to 9 years old.
 This family has heavily defied odds by having 4 sets of twin births which is highly uncommon among the gorillas.

-This is the second habituated gorilla family in Kahuzi Beiga National Park.
-This family is under the leadership of Mugaruka as the dominant silverback and he his highly protective of his family members always fighting with Chimanuka and other gorillas who come to annex some of his family members.
+This is the second habituated gorilla family in Kahuzi Biega National Park.
+This family is under the leadership of Mugaruka as the dominant silverback and he is highly protective of his family members always fighting with Chimanuka and other gorillas who come to annex some of his family members.

-All the three gorilla countries have a different price for the cost of their gorilla permits, for example, a Rwanda gorilla trip permit costs 1500USD per person while a Uganda gorilla tour permit, on the other hand, is sold at 600USD as of today though beginning July 2020, it will cost 700USD.
+All the three gorilla countries have a different price for the cost of their gorilla permits, for example, a Rwanda gorilla trip permit costs 1500USD per person while a Uganda gorilla tour permit, on the other hand, is sold at 700USD.
 However, Congo has the cheapest gorilla permit as a Congo gorilla tour permit goes for only 400USD.

 When is the best time to go Gorilla trekking in Africa to Uganda, Rwanda or Congo?